 Subclass of: E28 Conceptual Object

 Superclass of: E56 Language

-- E57 Material
+E57 Material

 E58 Measurement Unit

-Scope note: This class comprises concepts denoted by terms from thesauri and controlled vocabularies used to characterize and classify instances of CRM classes.
-Instances of E55 Type represent concepts in contrast to instances of E41 Appellation which are used to name instances of CRM classes.

-E55 Type is the CRM's interface to domain specific ontologies and thesauri.
-These can be represented in the CRM as subclasses of E55 Type, forming hierarchies of terms, i.e. instances of E55 Type linked via P127 has broader term (has narrower term).
+Scope note: This class comprises concepts denoted by terms from thesauri and controlled vocabularies used to characterize and classify instances of CIDOC CRM classes.
+Instances of E55 Type represent concepts in contrast to instances of E41 Appellation which are used to name instances of CIDOC CRM classes.
+E55 Type is the CIDOC CRM's interface to domain specific ontologies and thesauri.
+These can be represented in the CIDOC CRM as subclasses of E55 Type, forming hierarchies of terms, i.e. instances of E55 Type linked via P127 has broader term (has narrower term) : E55Type.
 Such hierarchies may be extended with additional properties.

-- weight, length, depth [types of E54]

-- portrait, sketch, animation [types of E38]

-- French, English, German [E56]

-- excellent, good, poor [types of E3]

-- Ford Model T, chop stick [types of E22]

-- cave, doline, scratch [types of E26]

-- poem, short story [types of E33]

-- wedding, earthquake, skirmish [types of E5]

-P127 has broader term (has narrower term): E55 Type

-E56 Language

-Subclass of: E55 Type

-Scope note: This class is a specialization of E55 Type and comprises the natural languages in the sense of concepts.
+Examples: weight, length, depth [types of E54] portrait, sketch, animation [types of E36] French, English, German [E56] excellent, good, poor [types of E3] Ford Model T, chop stick [types of E22] cave, doline, scratch [types of E26] poem, short story [types of E33] wedding, earthquake, skirmish [types of E5] In First Order L ogic: E55(x) ⊃ E28(x) Properties: P127 has broader term (has narrower term): E55 Type P150 defines typical parts of (define typical wholes for): E55 Type E56 Languag e Subclass of: E55 Type Scope note: This class is a specialization of E55 Type and comprises the natural languages in the sense of concepts.
 This type is used categorically in the model without reference to instances of it, i.e. the Model does not foresee the description of instances of instances of E56 Language, e.g.: "instances of Mandarin Chinese".